 The HRPDC Coastal Resiliency Program’s research and analysis supports identifying areas vulnerable to flooding and sea level rise in the region and highlights adaptation and management approaches.

-To help document and track local progress towards implementing projects that reduce flood risk, HRPDC staff coordinated with local government staff to develop a regional inventory of resilience projects.
-The inventory includes completed and potential projects in 11 different categories, such as drainage improvements, natural shoreline management, and structural flood protection.
-The inventory can be viewed through an interactive summary Dashboard and is available for download at HRGEO.org.
+To help document and track local progress towards reducing flood risk, HRPDC staff coordinated with local government staff to develop a regional inventory of resilience projects, programs, and policies.
+The project data and the following two communication tools are available at HRGEO.org.

 Developing First Floor Elevation Data for Coastal Resilience Planning in Hampton Roads (2019)